crystalcommerce/page_token/README.md

 1. `:order` - Either `:asc` or `:desc`.
 ID order.
 Defaults to `:asc`
 2. `:last_id` - For some rare cases, you may want to specify the last ID seen when beginning a search.

+## Gotchas
+Note that this tool uses Marshal to dump.
+That means that if you change ruby versions, you could potentially end up with collisions.

 ## Contributing